|Two ingredients, plus time, in a bottle = lovely, aromatic, everlasting vanilla|

 How long will it keep?
 Alcohol will preserve the vanilla indefinitely, as long as the beans are fully submerged and it's stored in a dark cabinet or in a dark glass bottle.
 When it gets low on flavor, cut up a new bean and toss it in.

-Shared at Real Food, Friday 5, Feed Me, Meatless Meal, Flash, Super Sunday, Pity Party, Pretty & Delicious, Divine, Tuesday's Table, Weekly Creative, Country Homemaker, Weekend Retreat, Pennywise, Greens, LHITS, Fabulously Frugal, Tuned In, Terrific, Mostly Homemade, Full Plate, Project Inspired, Try A New Recipe, You're Gonna Love It, Fluster, Eco Kids, Simple Meals, Fun Party, Small Footprint, Pintastic, What I Am Eating, Wildcrafting, Thrifty, Seasonal Celebration, Mangia, Allergy Friendly Friday, Pin Me, Kids In The Kitchen, One Creative Weekend, Adorned, Mix It Up, Clever Chicks, Raw Foods, Thriving, Riverton, Waste Not, Meatless, Showcase, Natural Living, Your Great Idea, Seasonal Inspiration, Backyard Farming, Hearth & Soul, Gluten Free Monday, Handmade Gifts, Extravaganza, Confessional, Heart & Home, Show & Tell, Farm Girl Blog Fest, Gluten Free Friday, Your Green Resource, Wonderful Food, Anti-Procrastination, Rural, Healthy 2Day, Teach Me, Sugar Free, Living Green, Homestead Barn Hop, Traditional, Tasteful, Foodie, Frugal Food, Allergy Free Wednesday, Frugal Days, Simple Lives, What's Cooking, Totally Tasty, Fit & Fabulous, Slightly Indulgent, Melt In Your Mouth, Carnival Of Home Preserving, Time Out, Sweets For A Saturday, Weekend Wander, Tiny Tip, Wellness Weekend, Feed Me, Freaky Friday, Friday Fun Party, Strut Your Stuff, and Fat Tuesday.
+Shared at Marvelous, Real Food, Friday 5, Feed Me, Meatless Meal, Flash, Super Sunday, Pity Party, Pretty & Delicious, Divine, Tuesday's Table, Weekly Creative, Country Homemaker, Weekend Retreat, Pennywise, Greens, LHITS, Fabulously Frugal, Tuned In, Terrific, Mostly Homemade, Full Plate, Project Inspired, Try A New Recipe, You're Gonna Love It, Fluster, Eco Kids, Simple Meals, Fun Party, Small Footprint, Pintastic, What I Am Eating, Wildcrafting, Thrifty, Seasonal Celebration, Mangia, Allergy Friendly Friday, Pin Me, Kids In The Kitchen, One Creative Weekend, Adorned, Mix It Up, Clever Chicks, Raw Foods, Thriving, Riverton, Waste Not, Meatless, Showcase, Natural Living, Your Great Idea, Seasonal Inspiration, Backyard Farming, Hearth & Soul, Gluten Free Monday, Handmade Gifts, Extravaganza, Confessional, Heart & Home, Show & Tell, Farm Girl Blog Fest, Gluten Free Friday, Your Green Resource, Wonderful Food, Anti-Procrastination, Rural, Healthy 2Day, Teach Me, Sugar Free, Living Green, Homestead Barn Hop, Traditional, Tasteful, Foodie, Frugal Food, Allergy Free Wednesday, Frugal Days, Simple Lives, What's Cooking, Totally Tasty, Fit & Fabulous, Slightly Indulgent, Melt In Your Mouth, Carnival Of Home Preserving, Time Out, Sweets For A Saturday, Weekend Wander, Tiny Tip, Wellness Weekend, Feed Me, Freaky Friday, Friday Fun Party, Strut Your Stuff, and Fat Tuesday.